microsoft/DirectXShaderCompiler/docs/SPIR-V.rst

 .. warning::
-   When a RW/append/consume structured buffer is accessed through a resource heap, its associated counter is in it's own binding, but share the same index in the binding than it's associated resource.
+   When a RW/append/consume structured buffer is accessed through a resource heap, its associated counter is in its own binding, but shares the same index in the binding as its associated resource.

    Example:
     - ResourceDescriptorHeap -> binding 0, set 0